adrienn25/MiniDataScienceProj/README.md

 # MiniDataScienceProj
-Exploratory project to get familiar with manipulating data
+Exploratory project to get familiar with the data science process